meeb/django-distill/README.md

 * Consolidation of commands into a single `distill` command
 * Full compatibility when integrated with other contrib modules, such as `humanize`, `sitemaps`, `flatpages` etc.
 * Using normal logging and the usual Django logging configuration
+* Messages of rendering changed to use the standard `logging` module

+## Logging

+As of `django-distill` version 4.0.0 logging of rendering has been moved to using the standard `logging` module.
+If you don't see full logs when running `distill generate` or other commands, you will likely need to configure a `console` handler for your `settings.LOGGING` configuration.

 ## Optional extras